Jon-Davis/secify/README.md

 Secify implements a fully streaming pipeline for optimal memory efficiency:

-**Read → Archive → Compress → Encrypt → Write Pipeline:**
+**Read → [Archive] → Compress → Encrypt → Write Pipeline:**
-- **Files**: Content is read in chunks, archived via TAR, optionally compressed, then encrypted and written
+- **Single Files**: Content is read in chunks, optionally compressed, then encrypted and written directly (no TAR overhead)
 - **Directories**: Files are recursively added to TAR stream, optionally compressed, encrypted on-the-fly, and written incrementally
 - **Memory Usage**: Constant memory usage regardless of file/directory size (only chunk-size buffers)
 - **Performance**: No temporary files, no full-data buffering, immediate processing of each chunk
 - **Compression**: Optional zstd compression reduces file size at the cost of CPU time

-This streaming approach enables encryption of arbitrarily large files and directories without memory constraints.
+This streaming approach enables encryption of arbitrarily large files and directories without memory constraints, while minimizing overhead for single files.

 ### Format Specification